raspberrypilearning/build-an-octapi/en/step_7.md

     nmap -sP 192.168.1.*
     ```

-    Make a note of the **server** IP address (you should see the router's address and the client's address listed too)
+    Make a note of the **server** IP address (you should see the router's address and the client's address listed, too).

     **IMPORTANT:** The `nmap` software scans the network to find the IP addresses of the devices connected to it.
 We need to do this on our local network (LAN) so that the client machine can communicate with the Raspberry Pi computers which form the OctaPi cluster. **Do not run nmap on a network that is connected to the internet.** nmap is a powerful piece of software and using it to scan a network you do not own may be considered 'hacking', and in some countries may even be illegal.